emer/emergent/econfig/README.md

 * Field tag `def:"value"`, used in the [GoGi](https://github.com/goki/gi) GUI, sets the initial default value and is shown for the `-h` or `--help` usage info.

 * [kit](https://github.com/goki/ki) registered "enum" `const` types, with names automatically parsed from string values (including bit flags).
 Must use the [goki stringer](https://github.com/goki/stringer) version to generate `FromString()` method, and register the type like this: `var KitTestEnum = kit.Enums.AddEnum(TestEnumN, kit.NotBitFlag, nil)` -- see [enum.go](enum.go) file for example.

+# `def` Default Tags

+The [GoGi](https://github.com/goki/gi) GUI processes `def:"value"` struct tags to highlight values that are not at their defaults.  econfig uses these same tags to auto-initialize fields as well, ensuring that the tag and the actual initial value are the same.
+The value for strings or numbers is just the string representation.
+For more complex types, here ar some examples:

+* `struct`: specify using standard Go literal expression as a string, with single-quotes `'` used instead of double-quotes around strings, such as the name of the fields:
+    + `evec.Vec2i`: `def:"{'X':10,'Y':10}"`

+* `slice`: comma-separated list of values in square braces -- use `'` for internal string boundaries:
+    + `[]float32`: `def:"[1, 2.14, 3.14]"`
+    + `[]string`: `def:"{'A', 'bbb bbb', 'c c c'}"`

+* `map`: comma-separated list of key:value in curly braces -- use `'` for internal string boundaries:
+    + `map[string]float32`: `def:"{'key1': 1, 'key2': 2.14, 'key3': 3.14]"`

 # Standard Config Example